 The Washington Native Plant Society is a forum for individuals who share a common interest in Washington’s unique and diverse plant life.
 For more than 35 years WNPS has been a great source for native plant information and action.
 Your active membership strengthens the Society’s role as the voice for our native plants.
 Please join us today.

 Experience the rainforests, alpine meadows and bogs of the beautiful Olympic Peninsula at this year's Study Weekend, July 25 - 27.
-Registration is now full, but sign up to be added to the wait list!
+Registration is now full; e-mail us to be added to the wait list!

 Botanical Rambles is a Washington Native Plant Society Blog.
 Join us for weekly topics and discussion.